DSAISummerCamp/dscamp_public/README.md

 * Describe the relationships between artificial neurons and biological neurons
 * Build simple neural networks using TensorFlow
 * Build a neural network to classify images using TensorFlow
-* Use a Neural Network model to build an object detector.